Get Started with a Free Water Consultation

 If cloudiness doesn’t clear up after water has been allowed to settle, you may have hard water — one of the most common water problems for well and city water users alike.

 Hard water is caused by high levels of calcium and magnesium.
-When these minerals are warmed by your water heater, they can cause limescale, which builds up in pipes and fixtures.
-This buildup can cause a cloudy appearance that doesn’t dissipate like tiny bubbles of trapped air do.
+When hard water is heated in your water heater, they form limescale, a hard, chalky deposit that builds up in pipes and fixtures.
+This buildup can cause a cloudy appearance that doesn’t dissipate like tiny bubbles of trapped air would.

 Hard water comes with other signs, too — like brittle hair, dry skin, soap scum, spotty dishes and more.

 Cloudiness can also be caused by high levels of silt or clay in your water.
-This occurs when your water supply travels through the supply network, whether from a municipal source or your own well.
+This occurs when your water travels through the supply network, whether from a municipal source or your own well.
 Along the way, the water might gather sediment from its surroundings — and if that sediment doesn’t fully dissolve, the result could be cloudy water.
-Depending on the amount of contamination, you could also notice particles floating in your drinking water.*
+Depending on the amount, you could also notice particles floating in your drinking water.

 A glass of cloudy water may not look refreshing, but that doesn’t necessarily mean it’s a hazard to your health.
 Water safety depends on many factors; however, when cloudiness is your main issue, there are a few specific things to consider:

 Once you have a water test performed and can confidently identify the cause of your cloudy water, it’s time to get to work.
-Depending on the underlying issue, there are two significant solutions to choose from.
+Depending on the underlying issue, there are two types of solutions to choose from.

 If sediment is causing your water to retain that unpleasant appearance, you may need a whole-home filtration system.
 These systems are installed where your water enters your home, so they can filter all the water you use for cleaning, bathing and drinking.
 This helps reduce the presence of sediment, leading to clearer water.

 If your water test informs you that hard water is actually the issue, a water softener is the better option for your home.
-These systems reduce the calcium and magnesium that cause hard water, leaving your water soft.
-Many systems even allow you to change the settings and control your water’s hardness level yourself.
+These systems take out the calcium and magnesium that cause hard water, leaving your water soft.
+Some advanced softening systems even allow you to change the settings and control your water’s hardness level yourself.

 Schedule Your Free Water Test Today